thoughtassassin/apopheniacsguide/content/blog/on-the-denigration-of-interiority.md

 However, the irony and paradox in the phrase "fuck your feelings" is obvious.
 A strong emotional reaction to emotion itself is evident.
 Speaking of metafeelings... 🤔

 Manson's advice is unmistakenly in the [stoic tradition](https://en.wikipedia.org/wiki/Stoicism).
 Stoicism begins in the Hellenistic era in Greece synomous with the decline of the Classical period in ancient Greece.
-An old college philosophy text book that I have says that during that time "these new philosophers led people to think primarily of themselves and how they as individuals in a scheme of nature could achieve the most satisfactory personal life.[^1]
+An old college philosophy text book that I have says that during that time "these new philosophers led people to think primarily of themselves and how they as individuals in a scheme of nature could achieve the most satisfactory personal life." [^1]

-[^1]
+[^1] Samuel Enoch Stumpf, Socrates to Sartre (New York: McGraw-Hill, 1993), 108-109.